Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

  R. Replace updates with coroutines on Bar object to improve perf
  S. Sorts can be improved
  T. Unit tests for calculations in util class
+ X. Should move interaction stuff out of Graph.cs

 EXTRA
  1. display mean/median/mode